adieuadieu/serverless-chrome/docs/chrome.md

 export FORCE_NEW_BUILD=1
 ```

-Then to start a new build run replacing the version and/or channel if desired:
+Then to start a new build run the following, replacing the version and/or channel if desired:

 ```bash
 ./scripts/ec2-build.sh chromium canary 64.0.3272.0